 Applicants with less than a high school diploma or GED shall be classified as non-degree-eligible and shall not be allowed to enroll in a course creditable toward an associate degree.
-These students are not eligible for federal student financial aid, but will be allowed to register for certain certificate programs.
+These students may be eligible for federal student financial aid, but will be allowed to register for certain certificate programs.
+Refer to Financial Aid for additional information.